Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3424-restore-to-an-azure-vm-or-data-disk/34242-restore-to-an-azure-data-disk.md

 ## 3.4.2.4.2 - Restore to an Azure Data Disk

-page blob

-disk size - 4 TB max

 This option enables you to restore a disk image to a [Microsoft Azure data disk](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/about-disks-and-vhds).

+> The target disk size cannot exceed 4 TB.

 ![](/assets/restore-azure-data-disk-account.png)

-With this option selected, switching to the next wizard page enables you to specify the settings of a target data disk.
+Before running this wizard, you need to create a new user and select a subscription, region, resource groups and storage account via the [Microsoft Azure Portal](https://portal.azure.com/).

+> To be able to restore a disk image, you should use a [general-purpose storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-options) and not a blob storage, because blob storage accounts support only _block_ and _append blobs_, and not _page blobs_ on on which virtual machines are stored.
+Page blobs are only available in general-purpose accounts and they do not provide [zone-redundant storage \(ZRS\)](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy#zone-redundant-storage).
+>
+> See the following article to learn about managing Azure Active Directory accounts when using CloudBerry Lab products: [Managing Azure Active Directory Accounts](/concepts/managing-azure-active-directory-accounts.md).

-First, you need to select an existing Azure account or create and configure a new one.
+Next, you need to select an existing Azure account or create and configure a new one on this wizard page.

 After you selected an account, specify the following options: